jan107/ib-asio-docs-/entregables_hito_1/02-Especificación_Ontologías_Hércules/ASIO_Izertis_EspecificacionOntologiasHercules.md

 Finally, the vertical module **universities** included the full list of universities from Spain with a limited sample of university subdivisions (centres, campus, faculties, etc.) corresponding to the Murcia, Oviedo, Santiago de Compostela and Basque country universities.

+In addition to that, the last section of this document includes an annex with a number of competence questions which can be solved with the ontology.
+The answers to those questions includes direct links to discussion issues and SPARQL queries for each one of them.

 ## 1. Introduction